andgordio/mockupless/docs/Courses/InteractionBasics/Functions/parameters.md

 # Parameters

-In [Managing lists](./../Lists-and-loops/arrays-methods.html#splice) you learnt to remove an item from a list with `splice` method:
+In [Managing lists](./../Lists-and-loops/arrays-methods.html#splice) you learned how you can remove an item from a list with `splice` method:

 <iframe height="441" style="width: 100%;" scrolling="no" title="Functions—Parameters—List" src="//codepen.io/andgordy/embed/dLvyjV/?height=441&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/dLvyjV/'>Functions—Parameters—List</a> by And Gordy